rzheng7/sshmux/README.md

 Mosh is another tool supporting persistent ssh sessions, having additional features including immediate local rendering of keyboard inputs and UDP connections for improved performance.
 However, the UDP feature requires the user to reconfigure the server's firewall prior to using mosh.
-This requirement is in many cases not satisfiable in commercial environments.
+This requirement adds significant overhead to setting up mosh on a new server, and is in many cases not satisfiable in commercial environments.

-Unlike both autossh and mosh, sshmux has no binary distribution and is instead bash wrapper, exposing exactly the same flags and features as the traditional ssh tool.
+Unlike both autossh and mosh, sshmux has no binary distribution and is instead a bash wrapper, exposing exactly the same flags and features as the traditional ssh tool.